-If a person eats right and they are healthy, they won’t have the need to go to the doctor as often as someone who is unhealthy.
+To put it another way, a person who eats healthy probably won’t need to go to the doctor as often as someone who is eats poorly and is thus unhealthy.

-“Well, Ash, as the saying goes, an apple a day keeps the doctor away.
-I eat plenty of fruits and vegetables during the week, so maybe including more of those in your diet would help.”
+“Well,” her friend said, “as the saying goes, an apple a day keeps the doctor away.
+I drink plenty of water, I eat fruits and vegetables during the week, and I make sure to get enough sleep.”

 The Origin Of ‘An Apple a Day Keeps The Doctor Away’